 Another sign of progress in the efforts to strengthen the judicial sector is the capacity building with trained judges, prosecutors and defence lawyers.
 Furthermore, an audit law has been approved by the parliament, paving the way for the establishment of a Court of Appeal, (which is the second court instance).

 East Timor was a Portuguese colony from the mid-17th century until 1975.
 The Indonesian military invaded the country just days after it had declared its independence.
 The western part of the island of Timor still belongs to Indonesia.

 After many years of harsh leadership, a referendum on independence was held in 1999.
 An overwhelming majority voted for independence from Indonesia.
-But when the pro-Indonesian militia groups retreated, society was left in ruins.
+But before the withdrawal of the pro-Indonesian militia groups, they destroyed the society and left it in ruins.
 Half of the country’s inhabitants were forced to flee.
-In the turbulence that ensued, the UN took over the administration of the country, which again became independent in 2002.
+In the turbulence that ensued, the UN took over the administration of the country, until its later independence in 2002.

-East Timor then entered a calmer phase of development but disturbances broke out again in 2006 and 2007 when the police and the military came to blows.
-The security situation in East Timor has improved considerably since then, but it remains largely dependent on the on-site UN mission, the United Nations Integrated Mission in Timor-Leste (UNMIT).
+After independence, East Timor went into a slower phase of development but unrest broke out again in 2006 and 2007, when police and military clashed.
+The security situation in East Timor has since improved considerably, and on 31 December 2012, the UN mission UNMIT completed its mission in East Timor.

 Language problems at all levels

 The main local language – Tetum – is spoken by approximately 80 per cent of the population and it is one of the country's official languages, together with Portuguese.
 About a fifth of the population, mainly elderly East Timorese can speak Portuguese, who is the language of the political and social elite.
 More than half of the Timorese people, especially the young, can speak Indonesian since this was the official language and language used in school during the occupation.